Copenhagen’s sprawling Kastrup airport is the largest and busiest airport in Scandinavia.

 Metro trains run every five minutes or so during the day and every 15–20 minutes at night.
 The airport is right at the end of the yellow line, so jump on any of the metro trains and you’ll be downtown in about 20 minutes.

 Public buses from the airport

-The slowest of the public transport options, the bus ride to downtown Copenhagen takes about 35-40 minutes.
+The slowest of the public transport options, the bus ride to downtown Copenhagen takes about 35–40 minutes.
 It’s really only worth considering if you’re staying in one of the city suburbs along the bus route.